 Roundtrip allows the definition of bidirectional (de-)serialization specifications.
 The specification is succinct, bidirectional, and supports extensibility with respect to the output format (e.g. plain text, XML, HL7, or HTTP).
 Further, the programmer retains full control over the serialization format and the shape of the data types being serialized.

 There are implementations of roundtrip for Haskell and Scala.
-The Haskell version consists of three packages: roundtrip (hackage, darcs repository), roundtrip-string (hackage, darcs repository), and roundtrip-xml (hackage, darcs repository).
-A preliminary tutorial is also available.
+The Haskell version consists of three packages: roundtrip (Hackage, github), roundtrip-string (Hackage, github) und roundtrip-xml (Hackage, github).
 The Scala version is still under development and only avaible in source form.

 DPM (Darcs Patch Manager) is a tool that simplifies working with the revision control system darcs.
 It is most effective when used in an environment where developers do not push their patches directly to the main repository but where patches undergo a reviewing process before they are actually applied.
 To simplify patch reviewing, DPM also provides an integration for the reviewing tool rietveld.
-We use DPM for nearly all our projects.
-Source code is available, a blog article describes DPM in greater detail.
+Source code is available,